-When it comes to popular species, there is little disagreement that the Leopard Gecko Eublepharis macularius has now long been the flag-ship for anyone wanting to get into the herpetoculture trade as either a breeder or a hobbyist.
-There is no doubt the Leopard Geckos have become so popular in large part due to their gentle disposition towards handling, and their ease of breeding.
-This of course was not always the case and changed quickly when herpetoculturists discovered that the genetics could be relatively easily manipulated, as could sex determination.
+When it comes to popular species, there’s little disagreement that the Leopard Gecko Eublepharis macularius has now long been the flag-ship for anyone wanting to get into the herpetoculture trade as either a breeder or a hobbyist.
+There is no doubt the Leopard Geckos became so popular in large part due to their gentle disposition towards handling, and their ease of breeding.
+This of course was not always the case and changed quickly when herpetoculturists discovered the genetics could be relatively easily manipulated, as could sex determination.
 Next thing you know, there is a Leopard Gecko population explosion which inevitably dropped the prices rapidly and made the Leopard Gecko Eublepharis macularius the new “easy-to-get” reptile for the herpetological trade on a whole.
 This opened the door for many new hobbyists and keepers alike.Their care requirements being so rudimentary allowed these new pets to enter into many classrooms and children’s bedrooms, without the fear normally associated with the now infamous salmonella scare of turtles or snake bites.
-This information, so easily broadcast by the mass media, furthertg the gap between herpetoculture and the public-at-large.
+This information, so easily broadcast by the mass media, furthering the gap between herpetoculture and the public-at-large.
 I will save that diatribe for another piece.

 To my knowledge, all of the Leopard Geckos offered for sale today are what are known as “captive-bred.”
 This is a benefit to all keepers, as this means that there is no concern about any bacteria or other such infestations usually associated with captive-born or wild-caught animals.
 The fact that wild populations are no longer impacted by collection practices is vital.